Little brown bat: Conservation

-As of 2018, the little brown bat is evaluated as an endangered species by the IUCN, a dramatic change from 2008 when it was designated as the lowest conservation priority, least concern.
+As of 2021, the little brown bat is evaluated as an endangered species by the IUCN, a dramatic change from 2008 when it was designated as the lowest conservation priority, least concern.
 Until recently, the species was regarded as one of the most common bats in North America.
 However, a serious threat to the species has emerged in the form of a fungus-caused disease known as white-nose syndrome.
 It was one of the first bat species documented with the disease, which now affects at least seven hibernating bat species in the United States and Canada.

 From 2006 to 2011, over one million little brown bats died from the disease in the Northeastern United States, with winter hibernacula populations declining up to 99%.
 As of 2017, hibernacula counts for little brown bats in the Northeast had declined by an average of 90%.

 White-nose syndrome first appeared in New York in 2006; it has steadily diffused from eastern New York, though, until recently, remaining east of the Rocky Mountains.
 In March 2016, white-nose syndrome was detected on a little brown bat in King County, Washington, representing a 1300 mi jump from the previous westernmost extent of the disease in any bat species.

 In 2010, Frick et al. predicted a 99% chance of local extinction of little brown bats by the year 2026.

 They also predicted that the pre-white-nose syndrome population of 6.5 million individuals could be reduced to as few as 65,000 (1%) via the disease outbreak.
 Despite heavy declines, the species has avoided extinction in the Northeast through the persistence of small, localized populations.
 While the mortality rate of the disease is very high, some individuals that are exposed do survive.

 In 2010, Kunz and Reichard published a report arguing that the precipitous decline of the little brown bat justified its emergency listing as a federally endangered species under the U.S. Endangered Species Act.
-However, it is not federally listed as threatened or endangered as of 2018, though several U.S. states list it as endangered (Connecticut, Maine, Massachusetts, New Hampshire, Pennsylvania, Vermont, Virginia), threatened (Tennessee, Wisconsin), or of Special Concern (Michigan, Ohio).
+However, it is not federally listed as threatened or endangered as of 2018, though several U.S. states list it as endangered (Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, Pennsylvania, Vermont, Virginia), threatened (Tennessee, Wisconsin), or of Special Concern (Michigan, Ohio).

 The little brown bat was listed as an endangered species by the Committee on the Status of Endangered Wildlife in Canada in February 2012 after an emergency assessment.
 The emergency designation as endangered was confirmed in November 2013.